 Stash Banking Features

 - Compatible With Mobile Payment Apps.
-Make and receive payments by connecting your Stash account to Venmo, Apple Pay, Google Pay, Samsung Pay, and Square Cash.
+Make and receive payments by connecting your Stash banking account to Venmo, Apple Pay, Google Pay, Samsung Pay, and Square Cash.

 Stash does not support joint checking accounts.